 About Sickle Forward

 At Sickle Forward, we understand the critical importance of bringing rapid screening for Sickle Cell Disease to resource-limited settings around the world!
-A child diagnosed through these screening efforts cab be started on low cost and highly effective treatments that have the ability to drastically improve their survival.
+A child diagnosed through these screening efforts can be started on low cost and highly effective treatments that have the ability to drastically improve their survival.

 Early Diagnosis is the Key to Saving Lives!